wfenske/IfdefRevolver/README.md

   cleaner output in CSV files.
 Function signature parsing was also improved.

+  Be sure to check out the `skunk` branch!
+This branch contains changed and new functionality that IfdefRevolver depends on.

 * repodriller: https://github.com/wfenske/repodriller

   Enhanced to improve performance on large repositories with many commits.
 Specifically, the time-consuming identification of branches for a commit was made optional.

+  Again, use the code in the `skunk` branch!

 ### Other third-party tools